Texas Discovery Loop

 Texas Discovery Gardens

-From I 30 East in Dallas, take Exit 47A (2nd Avenue/Fair Park), curve to the right and turn left on Martin Luther King Jr. Blvd. (the second light).
+From I-30 East in Dallas, take Exit 47A (2nd Ave./Fair Park), curve to the right and turn left on Martin Luther King Jr. Blvd. (the second light).
 Enter the gates to Fair Park and park in the lot on your right.

-The native plants and organic gardening methods at Texas Discovery Gardens provide an urban oasis for wildlife.
 The first certified organic public garden in the state, Texas Discovery Gardens provides an opportunity to see a wide variety of butterflies, insects, birds, reptiles and amphibians.
-Birds such as Cedar Waxwings, Downy Woodpeckers, Scissor-tailed Flycatchers, House Wrens, Western and Eastern Kingbirds, American Goldfinches, Ruby-throated Hummingbirds frequent the gardens.
+Birds such as Cedar Waxwing, Downy Woodpecker, Scissor-tailed Flycatcher, House Wren, Western and Eastern Kingbirds, American Goldfinch and Ruby-throated Hummingbird frequent the gardens.

-Butterflies often seen in the gardens include Pipevine, Giant, Eastern Tiger, and Black swallowtails, Checkered Whites, Dainty and Cloudless Sulphurs, Great Purple and Banded hairstreaks, Eastern Tailed-Blues, American Snouts, Gulf Fritillaries, Monarchs, Queens, Pearl Crescents, Mourning Cloaks, Red Admirals, Hackberry Emperors, Long-tailed Skippers, Horace's Duskywing, Fiery Skippers, and Ocola Skipper.
+Butterflies often seen in the gardens include Pipevine, Giant, Eastern Tiger and Black Swallow-tails, Checkered Whites, Dainty and Cloudless Sulphurs, Great Purple and Banded Hairstreaks, Eastern Tailed-Blues, American Snouts, Gulf Fritillaries and Monarchs.
 Other insects frequently seen include various dragonflies, damselflies, carpenter bees and ladybugs.
 The pond near the center of the gardens provides a home for several species of frogs and turtles.

-Plants featured in the gardens include hundreds of native species from the collection of Texas A&M researcher, Benny J. Simpson, as well as a collection of adapted roses, conifers and ornamental grasses.
-The native species include Texas sage, prairie rose, black dalea, Texas persimmon, Hercules' club, agarito, Wright acacia, Mexican blue oak, Lantry red oak, evergreen sumac, four wing saltbush and Texas bouchea.
+Plants featured in the gardens include hundreds of native species from the collection of Texas A&M; researcher, Benny J. Simpson, as well as a collection of adapted roses, conifers and ornamental grasses.
+The native species include Texas sage, prairie rose, black Dalea, Texas persimmon, Hercules' club, agarita, Wright acacia, Mexican blue oak, Lantry red oak, evergreen sumac, four wing saltbush and Texas bouchea.

 Cedar Ridge Preserve

-From I 20 in southwest Dallas take Exit 458 for Mountain Creek Parkway.
-Turn left (south) onto Mountain Creek Parkway and follow it 2.5 miles to Cedar Ridge Preserve.
+From I-20 in southwest Dallas take Exit 458 for Mountain Creek Pkwy.
+Turn left (south) onto Mountain Creek Pkwy and follow it 2.5 miles to Cedar Ridge Preserve.

-Future plans for this preserve include habitat restoration for Black-capped Vireos.
-Look for White-eyed Vireos, Carolina Chickadees, Scissor-tailed Flycatchers, Carolina Wrens, Tufted Titmice, Eastern Bluebirds, Eastern Kingbirds, Western Kingbirds, Ruby-throated Hummingbirds, Black-chinned Hummingbirds, and Yellow-rumped Warblers.
-Listen for the characteristic calls of Downy, Ladder-backed, and Red-bellied Woodpeckers.
+Look for White-eyed Vireo, Carolina Chickadee, Scissor-tailed Flycatcher, Carolina Wren, Tufted Titmouse, Eastern Bluebird, Eastern and Western Kingbirds, Ruby-throated and Black-chinned Hummingbirds and Yellow-rumped Warbler.
+Listen for the characteristic calls of Downy, Ladder-backed and Red-bellied Woodpeckers.

 Cedar Hill State Park